 }

-The test cases using the above data provider would now have to mention the data provider class with the data provider name, as shown below.
+The test cases using the above data provider now have to mention the data provider’s name and the DataProvider class where the method was actually written.

 @Test(dataProvider = "dataprovider_name", dataProviderClass = Demo.DataProviderClass.class)